 Where INSTHOME is set to the home directory of the instance owner.
-If you have specified a full path that is not under the default routines path when you created your external routines in the database, you do not need to back up your routines but you must ensure the existing libraries remain on the current location.
+If you have specified a full path that is not under the default routines path when you created your external routines in the database, you must ensure the existing libraries remain on their original location.